Worthashot/reliable-buses/README.md

 **For the API:**
 Go into the `api` folder, copy `.env.example` to `.env`, then edit the file.
-Feel free to use the example database, as it should fill itself out as the program runs, otherwise, make sure you have an entry in api_keys with ADMIN privilage.
+Feel free to use the example database, as it should fill itself out as the program runs, otherwise, make sure you have an entry in api_keys with ADMIN privilege.